-5 Support for Planning
+Support for Planning

-One approach to solving complex problems is to use a task planner.
+One approach to solving complex problems is to use a task planner to generate a plan that will achieve the goal.
 To integrate task planners into an embedded reasoning system there are a number of issues to consider.